sutrolabs/census-docs/destinations/available-destinations/loops.md

 ---

 {% hint style="info" %}
 Loops is a Partner-Built Destination.
-Learn more about PBDs [here](https://www.getcensus.com/blog/announcing-partner-built-destinations).
+See our [PBD announcement](https://www.getcensus.com/blog/announcing-partner-built-destinations) and [docs](https://developers.getcensus.com/custom-destinations/partner-connectors) for more info.
 {% endhint %}

 # Loops